in the 1700's, after Ben Franklin

 the most atroscious things imaginable.
 The flim 'Dangerous Liaisons'

 was real.
-Many wealthy single women considered the ruining virgins a kind of sport.
+Many wealthy motherless women considered the ruining of virgins a kind of sport.

 would hold contests to see who could corrupt the most